abe-winter/abe-winter.github.io/_posts/2019-09-03-orms-backwards.md

 The reason for this is that ORMs are backwards: they force you to design schemas in your implementation language (python, javascript, java) and then export them to SQL 'somehow'.
 (The 'somehow' is usually a half-baked migration tool).
 This is bad for a lot of reasons and horrible if you want to access your data from another language.

-I think all ORM users have a journey from 'there should be a way to' to 'this is saving me so much work' to 'I have to unwind 30 yards of hose to get my change out'.
+I think all ORM users have a journey from 'there should be a way to' to 'this is saving me so much work' to 'I have to reach into the vending machine to get my change out'.

 * toc
 {:toc}